-Testing of the MESOC Structural model within the 10 City pilots will materialize through:
+Testing of the MESOC Structural model within the 11 City pilots materialized through:

 - Building an online repository of relevant cultural policies and practices to extract the most appropriate impact transmission variables and indicators in retrospect, and to analyze what have been the critical success factors in determining the final outcomes of the selected transition pathway(s).
 (Survey Evaluation Approach)